An all in two nappy is essentially a PUL shell (cover) with separate inserts that normally popper into place in the

 There are two main styles of covers, ones with flaps (sometimes just at the front, sometimes both ends), and those without flaps.
 All should have one or more poppers to secure inserts (otherwise its basically a wrap not an Ai2).
 Mot nappies use the same size poppers so you should be able to mix and match inserts.
 Although you can use any wraps with an alternative insert (such as a prefold), you may find those with flaps more convenient as they will hold the prefold in place better.

 I personally don’t find this system suited to younger babies though as they tend to have dirty nappies at every change, but once this stage calms down they are really useful.

-A lot of Ai2 nappies feature stay-dry liner as well.
+A lot of Ai2 nappies are lined.
 For me these are not true Ai2 nappies, I call them hybrid Ai2s as they are somewhere between an Ai2 and a pocket nappy.

 These hybrids normally have a pocket opening at the back of the nappy so you can add additional inserts.
 And the poppers on the inside so you can secure a snap-in insert.
-If you keep the inserts snapped-in (so between the stay-dry liner and your baby) you can still just swap out a wet insert at change time if the lining has remained dry, although you won’t be able to wipe down the cover.
+If you keep the inserts snapped-in (so between the stay-dry liner and your baby) you could, at an absolute push, still just swap out a wet insert at change time if the lining has remained dry, although you won’t be able to wipe down the cover.
 But this is something I’d do more for emergencies, and its also fairly unlikely that the lining will have remained dry unless you baby has only done a small small wee.
-If you have put the inserts into the pocket instead then you will need to change the whole time at change time, just like a normal pocket nappy.
+If you have put the inserts into the pocket instead then you will definitely need to change the whole time at change time, just like a normal pocket nappy.